simran-nijjar/flowerseeker/docs/README.md

 # Flower Seeker

 Flower Seeker is a variation of the Mine Sweeper game.
 This application was created in Java using Android Studio.
-Flower Sweeper was created as a partner project for my CMPT 276 Introduction to Software Engineering Class taught by Dr. Brian Fraser.
+Flower Sweeper was created as a partner project for my CMPT 276 Introduction to Software Engineering Class in Fall 2022 taught by Dr. Brian Fraser.
 I obtained permission from Dr. Fraser to post this assignment publicly.

 ## Contribution:
 - I created the welcome screen, main menu screen, game screen, help screen, and options screen.